kishanlalchoudhary/UsabilityHub-Clone/README.md

-# UsabilityHub
+# UsabilityHub Clone

-Landing page designed to explore the AOS library for JavaScript animations and to revise HTML and CSS fundamentals.
+This mini project is a clone of UsabilityHub's landing page, created to explore the AOS library for JavaScript animations and refresh HTML and CSS fundamentals.

 ## Features